Introduction: The growing importance of B2B customer portals

 Push notifications for status updates

-Practical Tip: Concentrate on the core functions your customers need on the go, rather than replicating all desktop features.
+Practical tip: Focus on the core functions your customers need on the go, rather than replicating every desktop feature.

 Spend analysis and budget tracking